rmaia/msdichromatism/Rmd/examples.md

 Example 3: Crypsis.
 -------------------

-Reflectance data from various body regions (H = head, L = left arm, R = right arm, P = prothorax, W = wing, A = abdomen) of 27 female and 7 male mantids *Pseudomantis albofimbriata* and 50 background samples (*Lomandra longifolia*, which they pretty much exclusively hang on).
+Reflectance data from various body regions (H = head, L = left arm, R = right arm, P = prothorax, W = wing) of 27 female and 7 male mantids *Pseudomantis albofimbriata* and 50 background samples (*Lomandra longifolia*, which they pretty much exclusively hang on).

 So six groups, a couple of **Q's:** Are mantids cryptic? i.e. are all body regions chromaticically indistinguishable from their background?
 And are they any sex differences ('hidden' UV sexual signals perhaps)?